-Their mission is to share skills and knowledge with their peers, strengthening their sisterhood and encouraging each other to become young leaders in their community.
+Their mission is to share skills and knowledge with their peers, strengthening their sisterhood and encouraging each other to become leaders in their community.
 They envision a world where girls and women have opportunities to thrive in health, education, and business.

 Current Programs